eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ## Wrapper around Eclipse Ditto exposing AAS APIs
 This approach requires to implement a custom AAS infrastructure arround Eclipse Ditto, without the chance of reusing existing components of the Eclipse Basyx project.
-A similar approach was taken by the Eclipse Ditto project to implement the [Web of Things](https://eclipse.dev/ditto/2022-03-03-wot-integration.html) (WoT), which is another specification to integrate IoT devices from different contexts and align their utilized data model.
+A similar approach was taken by the Eclipse Ditto project to implement [Web of Things](https://eclipse.dev/ditto/2022-03-03-wot-integration.html) (WoT) APIs, which is another specification to integrate IoT devices from different contexts and align their utilized data model.
 Ditto now allows the generation of new Things based on a WoT Thing Description.